top of page

 [*.pdf]

-Presents a checklist for maintaining accessible presentation with an accessible template such as the Bloomberg School of Public Health PowerPoint Template.
+Presents a checklist for maintaining an accessible presentation when working with an accessible template such as CTL's templates for BSPH academics.

 [*.pdf]